Greg-T8/Notebook/topics/concepts/graphic_design.md

 > A lack of alignment creates discomfort; it appears to be unorganized; we don't know how to be effective.

+#### Alignment: Purpose

+The basic purpose of alignment is to **unify and organize** the page.

+Unity is an important concept in design.
+To make all the elements on the page appear to be unified, connected, and interrelated, there needs to be some visual tie between the separate elements.
+Alignment helps achieve this.

+It is often a strong alignment (combined with the appropriate typeface) that creates a sophisticated look, a formal look, a fun look, or a serious look.

+#### Alignment: How to get it

+Be conscious of where you place elements.
+Always find something else on the page to align with, even if the two objects are physically far away from each other.
+Look out for trapped whitespace.

+#### Alignment: What to avoid

+Avoid using more than one text alignment on the page.
+Don't center some text and right-align other text.
+Break away from centered alignment unless you are consciously trying to create a more formal, sedate presentation.
+Choose a centered alignment consciously, not by default.

 #### Alignment: Key Takeaways

 Chapter 3 of "The Non-Designer's Design Book" focuses on the principle of alignment, highlighting its critical role in creating visually appealing and coherent designs.
 Here are the key takeaways: